uditalias/injex/website/docs/introduction.md

 2. You like to write clean code.
 3. You want to implement the SOLID principles.
 4. You're a full-stack developer who wants to build server/client applications.
-5. You want to focus on your software domain implementation rather on a technical debt.
+5. You want to focus on your software domain implementation rather on technical debt.
-6. You want to be able to refactor code more easily.
+6. You want to be able to refactor code more efficiently.
 7. You like to keep your code abstract as possible.
 8. You want something to manage module dependencies for you.